 - A public key registry to store keys of provisioned Agents

-Users can download the Agent Companion App to link and provision an Agent to a DSK Node.
+Users can now link and provision an Agent directly from the Node's webinterface.
 For this process, a user needs to sign in to verify his permissions and track/log the provisioning activities within his identity.
 These steps protect the system against malicious parties that want to link an Agent or send corrupted/manipulated data.